dmitrykrivaltsevich/codereview/Checklist.md

 1. Expected that `Future.fallbackTo { ... }` code inside curly brackets runs even when `Future` completes successfully.
 2. Expected that `Option.forall( ... )` or `Seq.forall( ... )` returns `true` for _any_ predicate when the value is `None` or `Nil` respectively.
 See [Vacuous truth](https://en.wikipedia.org/wiki/Vacuous_truth)
 3. All fields in case class have either case class type or implement `equals` and `hashCode` methods.
 For example, `scala.util.matching.Regex` cannot be defined as a field in a case class.
-4. Variable (`var`) or mutable collection is not a memeber of class or it is expected that modification of this collection is not thread safe (pattern: read -> modify -> save back).
+4. Variable (`var`) or mutable collection is not a member of class or it is expected that modification of this collection is not thread safe (pattern: read -> modify -> save back).

 JavaScript
 ---------------